konstantinosanagn/campaign-saas/README.md

    - Open http://localhost:3000
    - You're automatically logged in as `admin@example.com`

-   **Note:** If you encounter Node version errors when running the dev server, ensure you're using Node 18.x.
+   **Note:** If you encounter Node version errors when running the dev server, ensure you're using a supported Node.js version (18.18+, 20.9+, or 21.1+).

 ## Development Mode